SofaComplianceRobotics/docs-support/docs/Users/SOFARobotics/GUI-user-manual.md

 ### Plotting Window

 The Plotting Window provides powerful data visualization capabilities for analyzing simulation data in real-time.
+The available data are defined in the simulation scene file.

 Key features include:

 - **Real-time Plotting:** View live data from the simulation as it runs
 - **Multiple Data Types:** Plot various parameters including: